tohidrupok/OOP-Bank-Management/README.md

 # © 2024 tohidrupok
-# This code is licensed under the Falcon Squared License.
+# This code is licensed under the Falcon Squad License.
 It's open for You.